c3lang/c3docs-old/docs/libraries.md

 as well as any files in the target subdirectory for the current target.
 For static libraries typically a `.c3i` file (that is, a C3 file without any implementations) is provided, similar to how .h files are used in C.

+### Additional actions

+`"execs"`, which is available both at the top level and per-target, lists the scripts which will be invoked when a library is used.
+This requires running the compiler at **trust level 3** using the `-t3` option.

 ## How to – automatically – export libraries